Listen to an audio file of this tool.

 - Yellow Light – Feel, communicate, and think.

-- Walk and move toward you in slow motion.
+- The children walk and move toward you in slow motion.

 - Feel.
 Children say the problem and how they feel about it.
 Parents can respond by rephrasing what their children said into an “I-message” such as, “I feel frustrated when you take my school supplies because I need to use them.”